dotse/tls-fed-auth/tls-fed-auth.md

 If any certificate in a certificate chain is compromised, the revocation process can be complex and slow.
 This complexity arises because not only the compromised certificate but potentially multiple certificates within the chain might need to be revoked and reissued.
 Public key pinning mitigates this complexity by allowing clients to explicitly trust a specific public key, thereby reducing dependency on the entire certificate chain's integrity.

-If a leaf certificate is compromised within a MATF federation, the revocation process involves removing the pin associated with the compromised certificate and updating the metadata with a pin from a new certificate.
-This eliminates the need for traditional revocation mechanisms and focuses the trust relationship on the specific, updated public key.
+If a leaf certificate is compromised within a MATF federation, the revocation process involves removing the pin associated with the compromised certificate and publishing updated metadata that includes a new pin corresponding to the replacement certificate.
+This approach eliminates reliance on traditional certificate revocation mechanisms and shifts the trust relationship to the specific, updated public key identified by its pin.

 ## Pin Discovery and Preloading